House passes domestic violence bill, pushes issue to Senate

 Supporters argued that the Constitution does not guarantee that all the rights it protects are held equally by all citizens without regard to sex.

-Rep. Jackie Speier, R-Calif., the sponsor of the resolution to repeal the ratification deadline, said there is no expiration date on equality.
+Rep. Jackie Speier, D-Calif., the sponsor of the resolution to repeal the ratification deadline, said there is no expiration date on equality.

 “We demand that we be put into the Constitution," Speier said.